-My favorite spots to eat basically any meal in Luang Prabang is the night market!
-Here is the budget travelers dreams with meals costing a couple of dollars.
-Whether you are craving something sweet, noodles, rice or a simple baguette, you can get it all at the Luang Prabang Night Market.
+My favorite spot to eat basically any meal in Luang Prabang is the night market!
+Here are the budget travelers’ dreams with meals costing a couple of dollars.
+Whether you are craving something sweet, noodles, rice, or a simple baguette, you can get it all at the Luang Prabang Night Market.

 Western Food In Luang Prabang

 If you are looking for a good breakfast on the banks of the Mekong make sure to check out Saffron Coffee.
 They have a wide menu of delicious bites including a mind-blowing Mango and coconut French toast.

 The number one tourist hangout in Luang Prabang is Utopia.
 Located on the banks of the Nam Kham River this is the perfect place to spend an evening.
 Grab a Lao beer and a meal while you wait for this place to get buzzing.